TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 > set /p FILENAME=Type Desired Output file name then hit ENTER to continue...
 > ffmpeg -f concat -safe 0 -i fileList.txt -c copy "%FILENAME%.mp4"
 > endlocal

+- You can double check files with :
+		> ffmpeg -i file.ext OR ffprobe file.ext

 - To export metadata from a file, also have export.bat
 > ffmpeg -i FILE.ext -f ffmetadata in.txt